MicrosoftDocs/windows-dev-docs/windows-apps-src/threading-async/submit-a-work-item-to-the-thread-pool.md

 // Simulates work by searching for the nth prime number.
 Uses a
-// naive algorithm and counts 2 as the first prime number. auto workItem = ref new WorkItemHandler(
+// naive algorithm and counts 2 as the first prime number. auto workItem = ref new Windows::System::Threading::WorkItemHandler(
     \[this, n, nthPrime](IAsyncAction^ workItem)
 {
     unsigned int progress = 0; // For progress reporting.